kholkinilia/HSEDuck_bot/README.md

 you won't go broke.
 This is, actually, quite the only way to go broke) So, be careful!
 ### English:
 Sori for mai bad Englich :(
-### To hackers:
-I replaced API tokens with others, so you can't use them (don't worry, they were free).